3 Education Make FASET GSA1 Assessments Simple Mandatory Assessments are required every 5 years

 Candidates must be prepared for the assessment:

-- Have received FASET’s Your GSA1 in plenty of time.
+Have received and read FASET’s Your GSA1 in plenty of time.

 FASET is made up of an independent secretariat and a board of Directors.
 Member companies (typically installers, manufacturers and trainers) contribute to a number of working parties to strive for high standards and best practice.
 3 Education is an active member of FASET, regularly contributing to working committees.